piotr-szyk/finalCapstone/README.md

 Note: Please make sure when running `watch_next.py`, that the `movies.txt` file is in the same folder.

 ## Requirements for the DS (Data Science) T22 Capstone Project

 ### Compulsory Task 3
-- In a file called `nlp_1.pdf`, categorise which type of NLP application applies for each of the following use-cases:
+- In a file called `nlp_1.pdf`, categorize which type of NLP application applies for each of the following use cases:
-(Use the categories we have discussed on this bootcamp so far)
+(Use the categories we have discussed on this boot camp so far)
   - A model that allocates which mail folder an email should be sent to (work, friends, promotions, important), like Gmail’s inbox tabs.
   - A model that helps decide what grade to award to an essay question.
 This can be used by a university professor who grades a lot of classes or essay competitions.
   - A model that provides assistive technology for doctors to provide their diagnosis.
 Remember, doctors ask questions, so the model will use the patients’ answers to provide probable diagnosis for the doctor to weigh and make decisions.